 Ellen graduated from Indiana University with a Bachelor’s of Science in Nursing, and has been a nurse at Children’s Hospital of Colorado for about 4 years.
 She has had the wonderful opportunity to work with children diagnosed with epilepsy for all 4 of those years.
 Ellen has been a nurse at Jason’s Camp since 2013 and each summer she is excited for the opportunity to work with children with epilepsy outside of the ‘hospital’ setting.
 Outside of work, Ellen likes to ski, hike, bike, rock climb, go to yoga, and whatever else the amazing state of Colorado has to offer!
 This love for the outdoors, and also going to summer camp growing up as a child, has drawn Ellen to the epilepsy camp.
 “I cannot wait to have fun with the campers, and also for the chance to provide nursing support to this amazing bunch”.

 Chelsey is a graduate from the Child Health Associate Physician Assistant Master’s Program and works on the epilepsy team (and specifically in the Ketogenic Diet program) at The Children’s Hospital of Denver.
 She has been a longtime advocate for pediatric epilepsy.
 She has two undergraduate degrees in Physiology and Spanish.
 This is Chelsey’s 5th year as a nurse at the Jason Fleishman Summer Camp.
 Prior to this, she spent two summer camp sessions at Camp Wapiyapi.
-She has also recently become involved in several fundraising and patient education advocacy events for families and patients who are impacted by epilepsy.
+She is also highly involved in several fundraising and patient education advocacy events for families and patients who are impacted by epilepsy.
 She enjoys the outdoors and is an enthusiast for safe fun and goofy games!